For those who are unfamiliar with Taoism, Taoism is, by its very nature, unlimited, infinite, and is based on absolutely no beliefs.

 “The future is a concept—it doesn’t exist.
 There is no such thing as tomorrow.
 There never will be because time is always now.
 That’s one of the things we discover when we stop talking to ourselves and stop thinking.
 We find there is only present, only an eternal now.”― Alan Watts

-Following the Tao, using the above example means that there is no moving in any direction, but all there is is the one focal point of the universe, PRESENCE.
-There is no number line, all there is is zero, which is the present.
+Following the Tao, using the above example, means that there is no moving in any direction, but all there is the one focal point of the universe, PRESENCE.
+There is no number line, all there is zero, which is the present.

-From the present, when you are aware of thoughtless presence through the breath, then ANY MOVEMENT from this space, from this now, from this zero point IS is following the Tao without thinking about it.
+From the present, you are aware of thoughtless presence through the breath.
+Then ANY MOVEMENT from this space, from this now, from this zero point IS following the Tao, without thinking about it.

 The Tao is a neutral present observation within which the entire universe exists.

-So then, rather than continuing to give aspects about the nature of that which is attribute less let’s see how this can apply to our external lives, such as linguistics, entrepreneurship, politics and technology.
+So then, rather than continuing to give aspects about the nature of that which is attributed less, let’s see how this can apply to our external lives, such as linguistics, entrepreneurship, politics, and technology.